 If an employer can demonstrate financial hardship, the WSIB may allow an employer to pay debts owed to the WSIB using a phased payment plan.
 The WSIB sets the terms and conditions of the plan.

-Employer — For the purpose of this policy, an employer is one who has carried on, or is carrying on, a Schedule 1 business activity, either on a mandatory basis or by application.
-Employers include independent operators (and partners without workers) who have purchased WSIB optional insurance.
+Employer — For the purpose of this policy, an employer is one who has carried on, or is carrying on, a Schedule 1 business activity covered mandatorily or by application.
+Employers also include those who are deemed to be employers under optional insurance or compulsory coverage in the construction industry.
+For additional information, see 12-01-01, Who is An Employer?.

 Requesting a financial hardship determination